juanma-wp/wpcom-rest-api-docs/5-oauth2-authentication.md

 ### Step 2: Authorization Code Exchange

-After user authorization, you'll receive an authorization code that must be exchanged for an access token.
+After user authorization, you'll receive (at the `redirect_url` location) an authorization code that must be exchanged for an access token.

 #### Server-Side Token Exchange